-Man admits modern slavery of victim kept in 6ft shed for 40 years
+Modern slavery victim ‘kept in tiny shed for 40 years’

 His father, from Carlisle, denied the same charge but died last year.

-The charges came after a three-year investigation by the Gangmasters and Labour Abuse Authority (GLAA), supported by Cumbria Police and the National Crime Agency (NCA), after a man was found living in a 6ft shed on a residential site north of Carlisle.
+The charges came after a three-year investigation by the Gangmasters and Labour Abuse Authority (GLAA), supported by Cumbria Police and the National Crime Agency (NCA), after a man was found living in a 6ft shed on a residential site north of Carlisle in October 2018.

 GLAA and NCA officers found there was no heating in the cramped shed, with a soiled duvet on the floor and a metered television.